 Beginner Chess Puzzles

-Depending on your current level of play, you may want to start with beginner chess puzzles (which can be found as mate in 1 chess puzzles) and work your way up to mate in 2 and then on to mate in 3 advanced chess puzzles.
+Depending on your current level of play, you may want to start with beginner level puzzles (which can be found as mate in 1 chess puzzles) and work your way up to mate in 2 and then on to mate in 3 advanced puzzles.
 Chess puzzles where you are not solving for mate, but looking for the winning move instead are also great for helping to improve play.

 “Chess is a great game.
 No matter how good one is, there is always somebody better.
 No matter how bad one is, there is always somebody worse.”
 I.A.
 Horowitz